Tesla recalls ‘Full Self-Driving’ to fix unsafe actions

 The safety agency says in documents posted on its website Thursday that Tesla will fix the concerns with an online software update in the coming weeks.
 The documents say Tesla is doing the recall but does not agree with an agency analysis of the problem.

-The system, which is being tested on public roads by as many as 400,000 Tesla owners, makes unsafe actions such as traveling straight through an intersection while in a turn-only lane, failing to come to a complete stop at stop signs, or going through an intersection during a yellow traffic light without proper caution, NHTSA said.
+The system, which is being tested on public roads by as many as 400,000 Tesla owners, can make unsafe actions such as traveling straight through an intersection while in a turn-only lane, failing to come to a complete stop at stop signs, or going through an intersection during a yellow traffic light without proper caution, NHTSA said.
+The problems happen in “certain rare circumstances,” the agency wrote.

 In addition, the system may not adequately respond to changes in posted speed limits, or it may not account for the driver’s adjustments in speed, the documents said.